 You can also ask a tax agent, adviser or a freight forwarding or shipping agent to make a notification on your behalf - but they must be formally authorised to act for you.

 If your business is already signed up to use VAT online you can access and use NOVA online immediately.
-To make a notification you, or your agent MUST login to your HMRC Online services account with the User ID and password that is used for your VAT online services, for example when submitting your VAT Return.
+To make a notification you, or your agent must login to your HMRC Online services account with the User ID and password that is used for your VAT online services, for example when submitting your VAT Return.
 NOVA online will be listed as a service you can access from the 'Your HMRC services' page.

-If your business isn't signed up to use the VAT online, for example because you use an agent, bookkeeper or accountant to submit your VAT returns online, then you must sign up for VAT online before you can access and use NOVA to make notifications directly on behalf of your business.
+If your business isn't signed up to use VAT online, for example because you use an agent, bookkeeper or accountant to submit your VAT returns online, then you must sign up for VAT online before you can access and use NOVA to make notifications directly on behalf of your business.

-If your business has already enrolled for other online services such as Self Assessment online or PAYE online for employers, you'll need to add VAT online to the services you use before you can make a NOVA notification on behalf of your business
+If your business has already enrolled for other online services such as Self Assessment online or PAYE online for employers, you'll need to add VAT online to the services you use before you can make a NOVA notification on behalf of your business.

-Please note: If you don't follow this process, HMRC will not recognise you as a VAT registered business and you'll have to pay any VAT due on your vehicle purchases immediately rather than account for the tax on your next VAT return.
+Please note: If you don't follow this process, HMRC will not recognise you as a VAT registered business and you'll have to pay any VAT due on your vehicle purchases immediately rather than account for the tax on your next VAT Return.